-While the Bible does not explicitly state whether the fish was cooked or raw, there are some clues that imply what may have been the state of the fish mentioned.
+The Bible does not explicitly state whether the fish was raw or cooked.
+However, there are some clues that imply what may have been the state of the fish mentioned.

-The story of the feeding of the 5,000 is in all four gospels, making it a rather significant story.
+This story is actually found in all four gospels, making it a rather significant story.
 In the account given by John, there is a detail mentioned that may indicate the preparation of the fish.

 In the story of the feeding of the four thousand, there is another clue that the fish in this story had been prepared in such a way that it would last for a longer period of time.